 For taking measurements with an Oscilloscope for the alternating current (AC) amplitude you start by plugging the AC signal into one of the oscilloscope’s inputs before optimizing the signal.
 The AC signal will oscillate and resemble a sine wave.
 You’ll measure the signal’s amplitude by counting the number of vertical divisions between the signal’s highest and lowest points (i.e. its peak and trough).
 You can get the amplitude in volts by multiplying the number of vertical divisions by your volts/division setting.

 If you’d like to measure the alternating current frequency you should plug the AC signal into one of the inputs on your digital oscilloscope and optimize the signal.
 Count the number of horizontal divisions from one high point to the next (i.e. peak to peak) of your oscillating signal.
 Next, you’ll multiply the number of horizontal divisions by the time/division to find the signal’s period.
 You can calculate the signal’s frequency with this equation: frequency=1/period.

 DC Signal Voltage

-In order to measure a direct current (DC) signal’s voltage you first turn on your oscilloscope without connecting the input signal.
+In order taking measurements with an Oscilloscope for a direct current (DC) signal’s voltage, you first turn on your oscilloscope without connecting the input signal.
 (Note that a DC signal will be flat on your oscilloscope’s display.)
 Place the oscilloscope line over the zero volt level with the vertical position setting.
 Then plug the DC signal path into one of your oscilloscope’s inputs.
 After plugging in the signal you will notice the oscilloscope line shift on the vertical axis.
 You’ll count the number of vertical divisions that your oscilloscope line shifts and multiply the vertical divisions by the volts/division to find the DC signal voltage.